mitryp/anthill/README.md

 ```

 The variables must be set as environment variables or in a .env file.
+The example .env file is available at `.env.example`.
-For example, docker configuration for the default env would be:
+Also, docker configuration for the default environment would be:

 ```dockerfile
 ENV NODE_ENV=production